jackjliew/ai-openscale/cloud-alt-setup.md

    - For example, the following screen shows data for a specific date and time.
 The dates and times vary, depending on when you run the module.

-   - For information about interpreting the time series chart, see [Monitoring Fairness, Average Requests per Minute, and Accuracy](/docs/services/ai-openscale?topic=ai-openscale-it-ov).
+   - For information about interpreting the time series chart, see [Getting insights](/docs/services/ai-openscale?topic=ai-openscale-it-ov).

     ![Monitor data](images/setup02-0206.png)